 Please do not hesitate to get in touch with Spezialis!
 I would be pleased to answer any questions and discuss amendments and alternatives with you.

 Will my documents and data be handled confidentially?

 Of course.
 Spezialis does not pass translations on to third parties; all work is done in house.
+Documents are stored securely and protected from being accessed by unauthorised third parties.
 I can sign a confidentiality agreement if you wish.

 If a project is not awarded/pursued, all documents sent will be deleted promptly.
 Unless the provisions of law stipulate a longer retention period, all documents relating to a successfully completed project will be deleted 5 years after the end of the year in which the relevant project was completed.

 How are confidentiality & data protection issues handled with post-editing?

 For post editing, I use the tool DeepL Pro.
 This tool is suitable for use to translate personal data within the meaning of the GDPR.
 DeepL is subject to German law and must comply with the provisions of the GDPR and the German Federal Data Protection Act (Bundesdatenschutzgesetz, BDSG).